Revisiting Madigan and Mosurski: Collapsibility via Minimal Separators: Minimal collapsible set identifying algorithms

-Since the CMSA algorithm absorbs only close minimal separators, and by Theorem~1 the set $B^{\prime}$ already contains all minimal separators between non-adjacent vertices in \(A\), it follows from the iterative construction that \(B \subseteq B^\prime\) holds trivially.
-Therefore, it suffices to prove that the graphical model \(L\) is collapsible onto \(B\).
+\begin{proof} Let $B_0$ denote the unique minimal collapsible set containing $A$, whose existence and uniqueness are guaranteed by Theorem~2.4 of \cite{wgh2011}.
+We aim to show that the subset $B$ obtained via CMSA satisfies $B = B_0$.
+Since the CMSA algorithm absorbs only close minimal separators, and by {Lemma~\ref{prop-3}}, the set $B_0$ already contains all minimal separators between non-adjacent vertices in \(A\), it follows from the iterative construction that \(B \subseteq B_0\) holds trivially.
+Therefore, it suffices to prove that the graphical model \(\mathcal{L}\) is collapsible onto \(B\).

-Toward a contradiction, assume that $L$ is not collapsible onto $B$.
+Toward a contradiction, assume that $\mathcal{L}$ is not collapsible onto $B$.
 Then there exists a connected component $M$ of $G_{V \backslash B}$ and non-adjacent vertices $x, y \in N_G(M) \subseteq B$.
 Let $M_i$ denote the connected component of $G_{V\backslash A}$ containing $M$, and let $B_i$ be the subset returned from processing $M_i$.
 By construction, $M$ forms a connected component of $G_{A \cup M_i \backslash B_i}$, and its neighbourhood contains two non-adjacent vertices $x$ and $y$.
 This contradicts the termination condition of the CMSA algorithm.
-Hence, $L$ is collapsible onto $B$, and we conclude that $B = B^\prime$, completing the proof. \end{proof}
+Hence, $\mathcal{L}$ is collapsible onto $B$, and we conclude that $B = B_0$, completing the proof. \end{proof}

-\begin{theorem} The CMSA algorithm has a time complexity of $O(nm)$ and a space complexity of at most $O(n)$, where $n$ and $m$ denote the number of vertices and edges in the graph, respectively. \end{theorem} \begin{proof} When the graph is represented in adjacency-list form, each close minimal separator can be identified in $O(m)$ time with $O(n)$ space \citep{Takata2010}, and at most $n-2$ absorptions are required.
-Consequently, the overall complexity is $O(nm)$ time and $O(n)$ space. \end{proof} \begin{remark} Existing algorithms for general models achieve the same $O(nm)$ time complexity but typically require $O(n+m)$ space (\cite{wgh2011,heng2023}).
-In contrast, the CMSA algorithm attains a more favourable space complexity of $O(n)$. \end{remark}
+\begin{theorem} The CMSA algorithm has a time complexity of $O(nm)$ and a space complexity of at most $O(n)$, where $n$ and $m$ denote the number of vertices and edges in the graph, respectively. \end{theorem} \begin{proof} When the graph is represented in adjacency-list form, each close minimal separator can be identified in $O(m)$ time and $O(n)$ space complexity \citep{Takata2010}, and at most $n-2$ absorptions are required.
+The overall complexity is $O(nm)$ in time and $O(n)$ in space. \end{proof} \begin{remark} Existing algorithms \citep{wgh2011,heng2023} for general graphs have $O(nm)$ time complexity and $O(n+m)$ space complexity.